michaelnordmeyer/jekyll-theme-emojification/README.md

 ## Additional Features

-Some features cannot applied automatically due to how Jekyll integrates remote themes.
-They have to be copied manually and are included in the demo repository.
+Some features cannot applied automatically due to how Jekyll integrates gem-based or remote themes.
+They have to be copied manually to your site’s root directory and are included in the [demo repository](https://github.com/michaelnordmeyer/jekyll-theme-emojification-demo).

-- Category pages
+- Category pages from `/category/`
-- Custom error pages
+- Category feed pages from `/feeds/`, if some or all categories should have feeds
-- An in-browser styled Atom feed through a feed XSLT, which is automatically applied by the `jekyll-feed` plugin.
-It educates people about feeds.
+- Custom error pages from `/error/`

-- An in-browser styled sitemap through a sitemap XSLT, which is automatically applied by the `jekyll-sitemap` plugin.
-Probably only the site owner might look at it every once in a while.
+Only the categories and custom error pages need to be edited, if you want to (category name, color, emoji, title, permalink, maybe extra textual content).

 ## Minutiae